Sunday, Labor Day Weekend 8/31/14

 She does not have the money she once did, nor does she Continue reading

-This may only be my opinion, but in a world of applications, updating software, and social media, the term “Friends,” has become less that what it was.
-It has lost its value, in my opinion.
+This may only be my opinion, but in a world of applications, updating software and social media, the term “Friends,” has become less that what it was.
+In my opinion, it has lost its value.

 The dictionary defines friend as a Continue reading